gvwilson/sensibleadventures/nardica/nardica.md

 people instead of just about machinery.
 With a sigh, she got to her feet.

 A whisper of voices from the earbud stopped her.
-She pulled it off the shelf and reinserted it in her ear just in time to hear Doctor Johel say, "---her olders' abilities?"
+She pulled it off the shelf and reinserted it in her ear just in time to hear Doctor Johel say, "---any sign of special abilities?"

 "I don't think so," Wales replied.  *Speaker shakes head,* the caption voice added.
-"She has a lot of natural talent, but I haven't seen any sign that there's anything more to her than that."
+"She has a lot of natural talent, but I haven't seen any sign there's anything more to her than that."

 "That's a shame."  *Speaker adopts sceptical expression.* "The core thought there was an eighty-five percent chance the tweak would have been passed on."